Assess a patient's need for pain control

 Having an exit strategy in place for discontinuing opioid therapy

 A patient agreement, such as these sample forms from the National Institute on Drug Abuse (NIDA), can be used to guide the conversation.

 Are there ways to use the EHR to assist physicians in changing their prescribing habits?

 Yes.
-As an example, some organizations have used the EHR to lower the default number of pills prescribed in the emergency room for a new opioid prescription.
+For example, some organizations have used the EHR to lower the default number of pills prescribed in the emergency room for a new opioid prescription.

 What can I do for a patient at high risk of OUD with chronic pain?

-Providers can consider finding an alternative therapy to opioids in high-risk patients.
+Physicians can consider an alternative therapy to opioids for patients at high risk.
 Explain to patients who are high-risk that their safety is always the number one concern.
-Offer alternatives to opioid therapy as described in Step 4.
-For high-risk patients in whom the physician and the patient decide the benefit of opioids outweighs the risk, the care team should employ extra monitoring and risk mitigation strategies should be utilized, including more frequent toxicology testing, naloxone co-prescription, consideration of pill counts, shorter duration of prescriptions, and more frequent follow-up visits.
+Offer alternatives to opioid therapy as described in STEP 4.
+For high-risk patients in whose case the patient and the physician jointly decide the benefit of opioids outweighs the risk, the care team should employ extra monitoring and risk mitigation strategies, including more frequent toxicology testing, naloxone prescription, consideration of pill counts, shorter duration of prescriptions, and more frequent follow-up visits.
 Care must be taken to avoid stigmatizing the patients who may benefit from long-term opioid therapy; for example, this “extra care” should be communicated with patients from the beginning so they do not feel like they are being singled out because of their chronic pain condition.

-Providers can watch for unexpected changes in the patient's risk profile and consider discontinuing opioid therapy when a patient's risk/benefit ratio increases.
-Conversations regarding changes in the risk profile of patients on chronic opioids are usually best done in person rather than by EHR messaging or telephone.
-If there are any other acute or chronic medical conditions—such as hypertension, diabetes or heart disease—that need to be addressed at the visit, these medical conditions should be addressed first.
+Physicians can watch for unexpected changes in the patient's risk profile and consider discontinuing opioid therapy when a patient's risk-to-benefit ratio increases.
+Conversations regarding changes in the risk profiles of patients on long-term opioids are usually best done in person rather than by EHR messaging or telephone.
+If there are any other acute or chronic medical conditions—such as hypertension, diabetes, or heart disease—that need to be addressed at the visit, these medical conditions should be addressed first.
 Changes in the risk profile should generally be discussed last.

-In broaching changes in risk profile with the patient, be direct, nonconfrontational and nonjudgmental.
+In broaching changes in risk profile with the patient, be direct, nonconfrontational, and nonjudgmental.
 Use objective language such as “The PDMP shows you received” rather than “you received.”
 For example, you can say, “I ran your report in our state database.
-It shows that in the past month you received four opioid prescriptions from four different providers.
+It shows that in the past month, you received 4 opioid prescriptions from 4 different prescribers.
 Can you help me understand this?”

-Use information from the PDMP or urine drug test results as a way to start the conversation and an opportunity to provide treatment for any potential OUD or other substance use disorder.
+Use information from the PDMP or urine drug test results as a way to start the conversation and as an opportunity to provide treatment for any potential OUD or other substance use disorder.
 The conversation should be framed in terms of risk versus benefit.
-For example, you can say, “Unfortunately, at this point, the risks of chronic opioids exceed the benefits.
-We still want to help you with your chronic medical conditions and we want to treat your pain.
-We would recommend a more comprehensive approach that includes physical therapy, pain management, psychiatry, surgical consultation, and non-opioid medicines.
-We will work with you to control your pain and hope you will work with us.”
+For example, you can say, “Unfortunately, at this point, the risks of long-term opioids exceed the benefits.
+We still want to help you with your chronic medical conditions, and we want to treat your pain.
+We recommend a more comprehensive approach that includes physical therapy, pain management, psychiatry, surgical consultation, and non-opioid medicines.
+Our team will work with you to control your pain and hope you will work with us.”

-Why use a patient agreement for chronic opioid therapy?
+Why use a patient agreement for long-term opioid therapy?

-Pain care agreements provide an opportunity for informed consent and articulating a plan of care, and can serve as a patient counseling document.
-Patient agreements can help start a conversation and ensure that the patient and prescriber's expectations are clear.
+Pain care agreements not only provide an opportunity for informed consent and articulating a plan of care; they can serve as a patient counseling document.
+Patient agreements can help start a conversation and ensure that the patient's and prescriber's expectations are clear.
 Patient agreements can be signed or just agreed upon verbally, depending on your practice's preference.
-It is useful to have an agreed upon set of guidelines to refer back to when you must address things such as missed appointments, lost medications, or unexpected urine drug test results.
+It is useful to have an agreed-upon set of guidelines to refer back to when you must address things such as missed appointments, lost medications, or unexpected urine drug test results.
 You and your practice can decide how to respond when expectations are not met and how often the agreement should be reviewed and/or signed.
 The pain care agreement is not a contract and should not be used to dictate patient behaviors.
 For example, if a patient does not have the correct number of pills, or the urine drug test has concerning results, this does not necessitate discontinuation of opioids.
 Rather, these are opportunities to understand why the patient may be using prescription opioids or other substances in a manner that is different from what the physician expected.

 When initiating opioids, should I use an immediate-release or extended-release/long-acting formulation?